+It is extremely difficult to pinpoint pesticide exposure as the cause of colony mortality.
+Honey bees are exposed to many stressors daily.
+Varroa and their associated pathogens, nutrition stress, and poor queen quality are reported to be the leading cause of honey bee decline in the country.
+It is important to check mite levels to rule out pests/ disease as the cause of die-off before seeking other causes.
 Many times, acute exposure to pesticides by bees in the field (often when pesticides are sprayed during a daytime bloom) will cause an immediate lack of foraging bees, forager disorientation, and/or reduced foraging efficiency.
 Large numbers of dead, crawling, and walking bees at the hive entrance or intense fighting at the hive entrance can be an indication of acute poisoning.
 Poisoned bees will often appear confused with rapid movements, may be spinning on their backs, may appear to be "chilled," can become irritable (likely to sting) or paralyzed, or exhibit other abnormal behavior.
 Queens may be superseded (replaced by the workers) when a colony has been exposed to chronic pesticide doses.
 Lethargic, immobile bees may be unable to leave flowers or may exhibit abnormal hive dances (impaired communication).

 One readily recognized symptom and good evidence of pesticide damage is the presence of many dead or dying bees near a colony's entrance.
 Dead and dying brood and newly emerged but dead workers are removed from the colonies and accumulate at the hive entrance.
-Acute pesticide exposure incidents will most often present a mass of dead bees and/or dying bees, shaking and disoriented in front of the hive, and will tend to affect most or all of the hives in an apiary, not just one.
+Acute pesticide exposure incidents will most often present a mass of dead and dying bees, the latter shaking and disoriented, in front of the hive.
+Acute pesticide exposure will tend to affect most or all of the hives in an apiary, not just one.
 In a short period of time, however, these dead bees may dry up and the remains be blown away and eaten by ants or other scavengers.
 A beekeeper who visits his or her yards only occasionally may not see these dead bees and thus may not be aware that his/her colonies have been acutely exposed.
 Chronic pesticide exposure may present itself as poor brood development or weakened colonies that die over winter.
 Again, regular colony maintenance and accurate logs will keep the beekeeper informed of potential incidences.

-Some of these symptoms are not always distinct and they cannot be taken as definite signs of pesticide poisoning.
-Many chronic management problems such as starvation, winter kill, chilled brood or disease may present the same symptoms.
+Some of these symptoms are not always distinct, and they cannot be taken as definite signs of pesticide poisoning.
+Many chronic management problems such as starvation, winter kill, chilled brood, or disease may present the same symptoms.
 These problems may be caused by pesticides in an indirect manner.
 It is difficult in many instances to state categorically that bees have been poisoned.